nurey/disclosed/docs/API.markdown

 # Disclosed.ca REST API Proposal

 This document proposes a simple RESTful HTTP based API that exposes existing disclosed.ca data in to easy to use, mashable representations.

 *Status:* DRAFT

-## Representations

-Every resource and collection should have these representations:

-### `text/html`

-This representation should only be simple HTML, easily embeddable inside other applications.

-Other applications could apply formatting and style to the HTML, so no formatting should be displayed on this representation.

-Collections of resources should typically be expressed via `<ul>` and `<li>` with links to the resource.

-### `text/plain`

-This representation offers the simplest interface, useful as a programmatic interface.

-This interface might not include all the data about the resource, just a simple subset.
-Collections should expose newline separated lists of resource identifiers.

-### `application/json`

-This representation is used by web applications and other programs to retrieve more structured data.

-The JSON blob should include data about the resource, and optionally also include URI links to itself and related resources.
-This allows programs to "follow" paths between resources.

-### Optional Representations

-Other representations may be useful as well for particular resources or collections, such as `text/csv`, `application/xml` (eg: RSS, ...)

 ## Resources